Exploiting Domain-Specific Parallel Data on Multilingual Language Models for Low-resource Language Translation: Results and Discussion

 \subsection{Pre-training with Bi-text Denoising}

 [1]{#1}

 \newlength\datgap Three languages were selected for experiments, considering their representation in mBART (Table~\ref{tab:lang-details}): \lang{kn}-not included in mBART, \lang{si}- 243M tokens and \lang{hi}- 1757M tokens.
 We tested for data sizes 1k, 10k, and 25k from individual domains and report the average results.
-Table~\ref{tab:pre-train}\footnote{see Appendix~\ref{sec:pretraining} for raw results} shows that neither of the pre-training techniques was able to surpass the results of vanilla FT on mBART, except in two cases.
-Even in those two cases, continually pre-trained mBART shows only marginal gains over original mBART.
+Table~\ref{tab:pre-train}\footnote{see Appendix~\ref{sec:pretraining} for raw results.} shows that neither of the pre-training techniques was able to surpass the results of vanilla FT on mBART, except in two cases where only marginal gains are reported over the original mBART.

 Interestingly, additional pre-training performed worst for Kannada, which is {unseen} during the original {pretraining of} mBART.
 These results imply that bitext denoising is not a suitable strategy {for utilizing auxiliary} domain parallel data when the data size is small.
 Reid and Artetxe~\cite{reid-artetxe-2022-paradise} reported results might improve if additional monolingual data is incorporated in large quantities; however, this is outside the scope of our research and we leave this for future research.
-Since pre-training only with parallel data did not yield {satisfactory} results for vanilla FT, we did not carry out further experiments combining pre-training and ITTL.
+Since pre-training only with parallel data did not yield {satisfactory} results for vanilla FT, we did not carry out further experiments combining pre-training and ITTL. {However, it is possible to further investigate the impact of pre-training, by varying the dataset size, and the noising rate, etc.}